Learn Like Leonardo da Vinci with Study Notes and Learning Journals

 General guidelines on notetaking for lectures or books

-In a live class, lecture, or workshop, you will need to take notes while you’re there.
+In a live class, lecture, or workshop, students will need to take notes on the spot.
 Notes taken quickly may not be as carefully done as notes taken at leisure, but that doesn’t mean they have to be sloppy or boring.
 They can include simple diagrams, quick sketches, banners, arrows, multiple columns, information emphasized by size or lettering styles, and much more.
 The Sketchnote Handbook: The Illustrated Guide to Visual Note Taking by Mike Rohde offers tips for how to listen when you need to take good notes:

 - Focus attention on the speaker